 A student planning to pursue work at other institutions or through correspondence must complete this work before attaining senior classification (90 semester hours).

-Courses completed at any institution while the student is suspended by the University will not be accepted toward a degree at USC, but may be used to evaluate a student’s eligibility for readmission.
+Courses completed at any institution while the student is suspended by the University will not be accepted toward a degree at UofSC, but may be used to evaluate a student’s eligibility for readmission.

 Transfer: State Policy and Procedures